 The Day Skipper Practical Course can be taken over 5 consecutive days or 2 consecutive weekends (a short and a long).

 We strongly recommend a Monday to Friday or 2 consecutive weekend course for continuity (and ensuring you have the same instructor), but we do understand that this isn’t possible for everyone.
-We also offer Pick and Mix Sailing Courses that provide more flexibility across different dates.
+If you click here you can view another option.

 Accommodation and food are provided on board.
 You’re welcome to do the course by yourself or with friends.
 If your friends/partner wants to do another course, such as the Competent Crew Course they can do it on the same boat at the same time.